 OCR vigorously enforces Title IX to ensure that institutions that receive federal financial assistance from ED comply with the law.
 OCR evaluates, investigates, and resolves complaints alleging sex discrimination.
 OCR also conducts proactive investigations, called compliance reviews, to examine potential systemic violations based on sources of information other than complaints.

 In addition to its enforcement activities, OCR provides technical assistance and information and guidance to schools, universities and other agencies to assist them in voluntarily complying with the law.
 OCR’s Title IX Resource Guide PDF (501K) is a useful tool for schools and their Title IX coordinators to understand schools’ obligations under Title IX.

 No person shall, on the grounds of race, age, color, sex, disability, or national origin, be denied admission to or employment at Southern Arkansas University, Magnolia, or be excluded from participation in, denied the benefits of, or subjected to discrimination in any program or activity sponsored by the University.

 Title IX requires institutions include a notice of nondiscrimination not discriminate on the basis of sex in its education programs and activities.
-Questions regarding Title IX may be referred to Dr. Alec Testa, Title IX Coordinator, at email@example.com or by called 870-235-4236.
+Questions regarding Title IX may be referred to Dr. Deborah Wilson, Title IX Coordinator, at firstname.lastname@example.org or by calling 870-235-4324.

 Sexual Violence is defined as physical acts “perpetrated against a person’s will or where a person is incapable of giving consent due to the person’s age; disability, or use of alcohol or drugs.”
 Examples include: rape, sexual assault, sexual battery, and sexual coercion.